Do AI humanizers work? Sometimes, and that is the problem

 The integrity violation is still there too.
 If your course did not permit AI for the assignment, generating an essay and then paying a tool to hide that you did is not a gray area.
 It is the misrepresentation that academic-integrity policies are built to catch, made worse by the evidence of intent.
 Where AI is allowed, the clean move is to disclose it; running it through a bypasser is the exact opposite of disclosure.
 If you are unsure where your own course draws the line, our guide on whether using AI to write essays counts as cheating walks through what real university policies actually say.

 And your voice is still gone.
 The whole point of an essay is that it is yours, your argument, your reading, your way of putting things.
 A humanizer cannot give you that back; it can only smear someone else's text until the seams are harder to see.
+A voice that does not sound like the rest of your work is one of the clearest things that gives a ChatGPT essay away, and no paraphraser restores it.
 The thing you were supposed to produce, evidence that you can think through this material, is the one thing the tool structurally cannot fake.

 The unreliability cuts both ways, and that is the real scandal